afriganov/OSS-download-automation/README.md

 Web driver documentation and tutorial can be found on https://www.selenium.dev/documentation/en/webdriver/

 Although it makes no sense at first occasional .sleep() had to be implemented for scripts to run smoothly and not bug randomly.
+Using full xpath here makes sense here (mainly coz they can be copied from browser easily :D) but i dont recommend it - relative xpaths almost always make more sense in a long term.